Professional negligence is a specialist subset of negligence. The basic elements of establishing a negligence claim are the same, namely:

 Because professional negligence cases can cross over various areas of legal practice, it may be highly beneficial to retain the services of a commercial litigator who has had experience with and exposure to civil litigation matters.
 Likewise a civil litigator with commercial litigation experience will also be a valuable asset when prosecuting or defining a claim.
 Professional negligence litigation can draw from various areas of legal practice and the litigation team at Navado has the benefit of a consolidated team of litigation solicitors who will be in a position to offer comprehensive legal advice to plaintiffs and defendants alike.

-If you require assistance with a professional negligence litigation matter, you may wish to contact our office and make an appointment to see one of our solicitors in our Sydney offices.
+If you require assistance with a professional negligence litigation matter, you may wish to contact our firm by telephone on (02) 9233 4048 or send an email to firstname.lastname@example.org and make an appointment to see one of our solicitors.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.